 - Please note: Entries that do not meet these requirements will be disqualified.

-When: The ABA will accept entries via email through midnight (CST) February 1, 2019, and will not consider any entry received after the due date and time.
-The winning essay—chosen by the Committee leadership—will be announced mid-February 2019.
+When: The ABA will accept entries via email through midnight (CST) March 1, 2019, and will not consider any entry received after the due date and time.
+The winning essay—chosen by the Committee leadership—will be announced mid-March 2019.